arminbiere/gimsatul/README.md

 # Gimsatul SAT Solver

-This is a port-folio style parallel SAT-solver which physically shares clauses between different solving threads.
+This is a portfolio style parallel SAT-solver which physically shares clauses between different solving threads.
 This is made possible by using separate watcher data structures for each solver thread and keeping the actual clause data immutable.
 This allows to share large clauses between